 Every year in the UK, there are more than 30,000 men diagnosed with this particular disease and more than 10,000 of them die from it.
 The sad thing is, many of those deaths could have been avoided.
 So, the men who ignore pain in the genitals, peeing and erection problems, passing blood in the urine or other goings-on in the nether regions, might be dramatically shortening their lives.

-Working with these other charities and providing links to their sources of information, we aim to make blue ribbons and the Blue Ribbon Foundation a rallying point for male cancer and health problems and, as such, a very good starting point for specialised help!
+For more information on Prostate and many other cancers please see our Male Health Information page.
+Here working with other charities and providing links to their sources of information, we aim to make blue ribbons and the Blue Ribbon Foundation a rallying point for male cancer and health problems and, as such, a very good starting point for specialised help!